yearn/yearn-devdocs/versioned_docs/version-0.4.3/yearn-lens/yearn-lens.md

 ##### allowances

 Batch fetch allowances given an owner, tokens and spender.
-This is a helper utility for fetching large amounts of token allowances for a specific set of contracts (zapper contract, for example)
+This is a helper utility for fetching large amounts of token allowances for a specific set of contracts

 ```solidity
     function allowances(